- > iOS 11.4 'causing battery drain'

 - > WiFi & Bluetooth issues with iOS 11

 If you are having any issues with your iPhone or iPad let us know.
-There have been reports of not being able to connect to the WiFi network, the device filling up its storage too quickly, the screen freezing or buttons becoming unresponsive, and Message syncing issues with iCloud.
+There have been reports that iOS 11.4 causes battery drain, while iOS 11.3 bought issues with not being able to connect to the WiFi network, the Touch Screen freezing or buttons becoming unresponsive.

-We run through the various versions of iOS 11 that have been issued by Apple in a different article, some of the fixes address issues listed below, so check out our guide to iOS 11 updates and find out about the latest version of iOS 11, to see whether you should update your iPhone.
+We run through the various versions of iOS 11 that have been issued by Apple in a different article, some of the fixes address issues listed below, so check out our guide to everything you need to know about the latest version of iOS 11, to see whether you should update your iPhone.

 Below we will look at some of the key issues and the suggested fixes for them.

-Some people who have had the screen on their iPhone replaced are experiencing issues since updating their iPhone to iOS 11.3.
+Some people who have had the screen on their iPhone replaced experienced issues after updating their iPhone to iOS 11.3.

 According to an Engadget report, iPhone 8, 8 Plus and iPhone X models that have been repaired with official Apple display, are unable to adjust brightness automatically.
 This problem is actually affecting devices running iOS 11.1, iOS 11.2, and iOS 11.3, according to that report.